pancakebasspanda/payments-gateway/README.md

 The payment gateway repo also contains configuration for a Bank simulator that is part of the payments lifecycle and used for validating and authorizing payments.

-The Bank simulator was created using [MockServer](https://www.mock-server.com/) Since a simulator would return specific outputs for a given input as well as it would being an external service, MockServer was used due to its easy configuration and simplicity.
+The Bank simulator was created using [MockServer](https://www.mock-server.com/).
+Since a simulator would return specific outputs for a given input as well as it would being an external service, MockServer was used due to its easy configuration and simplicity.
 See `config/initializerJson.json` for the configuration.
 The actual server is run in a docker container.

 The payment-gateway service also interacts with a Postgres db that is defined in `scripts/db/init.sql`.
-The db s responsible for storage of payment details.
+The db is responsible for CRUD of payment details.

 **Assumptions** <br />
 * Store payments in a DB and not within application memory.
 A Postgres database running on a docker image was used.
 * The Bank simulator is responsible for auth and validation and per request they return a status code and message regarding with regard to particular 2-digit code returned.
-This is defined on there side and we have a small helper function decoding the status codes in to one of four status as defined in the protos definitions.
+This is defined on there side, and we have a small helper function decoding the status codes in to one of four status as defined in the protos definitions.
-* Before saving the payment/transaction we first need to at a minimum pass card validation as we don't want to save invalid
-* data to the DB
+* Before saving the payment/transaction we first need to at a minimum pass card validation as we don't want to save invalid data to the DB

 **How it Works** <br />
 In order to run the payments-gateway service, you first need to run the docker containers